The best Linux distros for Windows users can make it simple and easy to switch from Windows to Linux systems.

 The other custom Deepin app that deserves a special mention is the App Store.
 It makes it fairly easy to discover and install news apps, which will be appreciated by new users not familiar to the Linux app ecosystem.
 Also, listed besides the usual categories of apps is the Uninstall section that can help you get rid of any installed apps using a more familiar parlance.

-An Ubuntu distro, elementary OS has made a name for itself for crafting a very usable and aesthetically pleasing desktop distro.
+This isn't all that's divine about this OS.
+It has made a name for itself for crafting a very usable and aesthetically pleasing desktop distro.
 Everything from its pre-installed apps to its home brewed desktop is designed to give a comforting experience to users new to Linux.

 Its custom-built Pantheon desktop, is a pleasing aesthetic take on the classical desktop metaphor.
 One of its distinguishing features is the picture-in-picture mode that enables you to select an area of a window or the desktop, and then pops it out.
 This pop-out is movable, resizable, always-on-top, and can move across workspaces